xonq/tutorials/assembly.md

 ### 0. Keep it clean
 Imagine a pile of dishes from that shitty roommate in undergrad... don't let your folder get like that.
 Prepare a directory where you will make your output.
 If you think about your directory organization before the analysis you will have an easier time returning and disseminating your data.
 I personally will create one directory for the project, one for the organism, then one directory for each step of the pipeline. e.g.
 ```
-mkdir <ORGANISM_CODENAME>
+mkdir -p <ORGANISM_CODENAME>/spades
-cd <ORGANISM_CODENAME>
-mkdir spades
+mkdir <ORGANISM_CODENAME>/trimmomatic
 ```
+The `-p` there tells `mkdir` to make a directory and if the parent directory does not exist then make that too.
 Whatever you choose to do, just remember your the directory you want to output things in.
 You can always find the absolute path to your current directory by running `pwd`.

 <br />